nswamy14/visual-heatmap/README.md

 # Usage

 ### Importing
-Visual-Heatmap provides ES6 and UMD modules.
-Accordingly module can be embeded into applications.
+Visual-Heatmap offers both ES6 and UMD modules, making it possible to integrate the module into applications as needed.

 ```
 import Heatmap from 'visual-heatmap'